-With the audience-based distinction between Riggs' two duologies in mind, New Left film scholar Chuck Kleinhans (1991) considers the video not "merely a report on gay males in the African-American community, but a major intellectual intervention which [helped] create the terms in which black gay men are collectively thinking and imagining their identity" (p.
+With the audience-based distinction between Riggs' two duologies in mind, New Left film scholar Chuck Kleinhans (1991) considers Is...
+Black Ain't suggests that Black Americans must discuss and the video not "merely a report on gay males in the Africanaccept their internal diversity before the dominant culture can American community, but a major intellectual intervention which cultivate that same diversity and acceptance, echoing Kleinhans' [helped] create the terms in which black gay men are collectively assessment of Tongues Untied as a community discussion about thinking and imagining their identity" (p.
 160).
-The film's intended audience (members of Riggs' constituency, i.e., Black, gay men) do not need an expository report on what it means to be a Black, gay man generally-hence the performative accounts from these Black, gay men specifically.
-This is reinforced through a consistent use of "us" and "we" language.
-Certain moments may read as 'reporting,' most clearly the lesson from the fictitious "Institute of Snap!thology," but they are (semi-discreetly) a thoughtful meditation as Kleinhans suggests (Riggs, 1989, 00:08:08-00:11:24).
-That sequence is superficially a how-to video, 'teaching' its audience the techniques of the Diva Snap, but when Riggs asks the camera "You know why we do this?" before snapping, he makes it a statement-even more so when he answers, "'Cause we can't always get our arms free to do this," before a group of other men join him on screen to snap collectively (Riggs, 1989, 00:11:14-00:11:22).
-The community focus in that scene is seen throughout the documentary, which Harper (1995) considers a collectivization of the disparate lives of individual men to create a self-portrait of a marginalized subculture.
+The film's identity (Johnson, 2003). intended audience (members of Riggs' constituency, i.e., Black, gay men) do not need an expository report on what it means to be Fittingly, given that focus on the democratization of media and the a Black, gay man generally-hence the performative accounts drive for self-representation highlighted by Johnson, Black Is ... from these Black, gay men specifically.
+This is reinforced through Black Ain't was distributed by California Newsreel.
+In their early a consistent use of "us" and "we" language.
+Certain moments may years (1968 through 1970s), their leftist goals inspired a collective read as 'reporting,' most clearly the lesson from the fictitious approach to filmmaking.
+They had been collaborators with the "Institute of Snap!thology," but they are (semi-discreetly) a National Education Television, a precursor of PBS, and the thoughtful meditation as Kleinhans suggests (Riggs, 1989, similarity in journalistic intent is visible (Nichols, 2016).
+Their 00:08:08-00:11:24).
+That sequence is superficially a how-to video, most notable works from this time period, Off the Pig (1968) and 'teaching' its audience the techniques of the Diva Snap, but when San Francisco State: On Strike (1969), are primarily observational, but as they progressed into the 1980s, they began to shift their Riggs asks the camera "You know why we do this?" before